Bryan, TX Burn Attorneys

 According to the ABA, the most common causes of burn injuries include:

 - Car accidents: Gasoline can ignite in cars that have been damaged or overturned, causing the vehicles to burst into flames and injure those still in the cars or in proximity of such cars.
-16% of all fires that fire departments respond to involve fires caused by cars, trucks, and other vehicles.
+Sixteen percent of all fires that fire departments respond to involve fires caused by cars, trucks, and other vehicles.

-- Fires in homes or workplaces: Whether someone leaves food burning on the stove or an apartment/building structure has a gas leak, fires are known to occur at offices, homes and apartments, and can trap occupants inside if there are no clear exit paths.
+- Fires in homes or workplaces: Whether someone leaves food burning on the stove or an apartment/building structure has a gas leak, fires are known to occur at offices, homes, and apartments, and can trap occupants inside if there are no clear exit paths.

-- Defective products: Defective or dangerous products can cause burns when they overheat or spark, or they can catch on fire or explode, which lead to injuries.
+- Defective products: Defective or dangerous products can cause burns when they overheat or spark, or they can catch on fire or explode, which leads to injuries.
 Many defective products use batteries or combustible fuel sources.

 - Gas explosions: Gas explosions can happen on worksites or virtually anywhere propane, natural gas, or other fuels are stored or used, like in homes.
 Gas leaks may not be apparent to occupants until it’s too late.